hjwdzh/hjwdzh.github.io/source/_posts/科研/重拓扑/Pointcloud.md

 ## Background

-Retopologize the 3D data into a quad-like surface mesh is critical for 3D asset generation.
-Personally, I like the recent paper [**Reliable Feature-Line Driven Quad-Remeshing**](https://www.quadmesh.cloud/ReliableQuad.pdf) and aim to explain it.
+What if we want to build a nice topology around a pointcloud similar to [**mesh retopology**](/2023/12/20/科研/重拓扑/Review/)?
+Let's think about it.

-## Method
+##

-### Overview
-Given a triangle mesh $\mathcal{M}$, it aims to partition the mesh into surface patches satisfying several metrics, including
+Similar to  aims to partition the mesh into surface patches satisfying several metrics, including
 - Topology, homeomorphic to a disk
 - Valance, 3-6
 - Convex, No left/U-turn